NozomiS0129/movie_api/README.md

 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ### App Details
-••1.The API has some endpoints which start from "movies" or "users" See __documentaion.html__ for more detail.
+⋅⋅* The API has some endpoints which start from "movies" or "users" See __documentaion.html__ for more detail.
-••2.The API is hosted on Heroku at [https://movies-flix-app-bb16fed0a4c0.herokuapp.com/].
+⋅⋅* The API is hosted on Heroku at [https://movies-flix-app-bb16fed0a4c0.herokuapp.com/].

 ### Technology
-••1.The API is built with Node.js, Express.js, MongoDB.
+⋅⋅* The API is built with Node.js, Express.js, MongoDB.
-••2.You can refer more by checkig __package.json__.
+⋅⋅* You can refer more by checkig __package.json__.